 TradeWinds officially incorporated in 1967.

-New for adults, the opportunity to earn a paycheck through pre-vocational training/industries was introduced, and three new wings were added to the building to accommodate the agency’s growth.
+New for adults, the opportunity to earn a paycheck through Pre-Vocational training/Industries, and three new wings were added to the building to accommodate the agency’s growth.

-ADAPT (Adult Day Activity Program & Training) introduced.
+Adult Day Activity Program & Training (ADAPT) was introduced.

 Residential group home living debuted in four locations.

-Employment services offered, supporting both workers and community employers with job placement and follow along services.
+Employment Services are offered, supporting both workers and community employers with job placement and follow-along services.

 More children served with new Child Care and Summer Camp programs.

-More jobs created with the establishment of TradeWinds’ sign shop and outsourcing opportunities in packaging and assembly.
+More jobs were created with the establishment of TradeWinds’ Sign Shop and outsourcing opportunities in Package, Assembly & Order Fulfillment departments.

 Two more residential group homes opened.